HedvigS/UD_complexity/README.md

 ## Project overview

 We are using the [Universal Dependencies (UD)](https://universaldependencies.org/) data-set ([version 2.14](https://lindat.mff.cuni.cz/repository/items/e22c28af-deba-4411-a49d-d7a99e28d205)) to explore different facets of information in morphology.
-We use morphology features annotated in UD to calculate information-theoretic metrics across data-sets in different languages, and compare these to related measures such as grammatical features from [Grambank](https://grambank.clld.org/) and estimated population sizes from [Google](https://github.com/google-research/url-nlp/tree/e2adf5c9e2af5108d7e5d2a920ce9936d9867cc2/linguameta).
+We use morphology features annotated in UD to calculate information-theoretic metrics across data-sets in different languages, and compare these to related measures such as grammatical features from [Grambank](https://grambank.clld.org/) and Çöltekin & Rama's 2023 mfh-measure.

 ## Installing necessary prerequisites